Good Social Responsibility policies drive corporate change for the better.

 - A successful audit of the policies and structures regarding responsible business practice that the applicant actually has in place.
-No matter what size your business, large or small, you submit an application based on the ‘Four Pillars of CSR’ and the assessment guidance notes found here.
+No matter what size your business, large or small, you submit an application based on the ‘Four Pillars of Social Responsibility ’ and the assessment guidance notes found here.

-Please remember that it is not essential that you deliver CSR activities in all four of the CSR pillars or everything on the associated lists, this is just a guide to help you structure your application.
+Please remember that it is not essential that you deliver Social Responsibility activities in all four of the Social Responsibility pillars or everything on the associated lists, this is just a guide to help you structure your application.

 - Meeting the required compliance level.
 All successful applications will receive a Gold, Silver or Bronze Accreditation.
 Any applicants that are unsuccessful will receive a gap analysis report on their application and a chance to re-apply within three months, which will incur and admin fee of £75.00 + VAT